torvalds/linux/Documentation/media/v4l-drivers/zoran.rst

 ----------------------

 The driver is currently maintained by Laurent Pinchart and Ronald Bultje (<laurent.pinchart@skynet.be> and <rbultje@ronald.bitfreak.net>).
-For bug reports or questions, please contact the mailinglist instead of the developers individually.
-For user questions (i.e. bug reports or how-to questions), send an email to <mjpeg-users@lists.sf.net>, for developers (i.e. if you want to help programming), send an email to <mjpeg-developer@lists.sf.net>.
+For reports or questions, please contact the mailinglist instead of the developers individually.
+For user questions (i.e.  reports or how-to questions), send an email to <mjpeg-users@lists.sf.net>, for developers (i.e. if you want to help programming), send an email to <mjpeg-developer@lists.sf.net>.
 See http://www.sf.net/projects/mjpeg/ for subscription information.

-For bug reports, be sure to include all the information as described in the section 'It hangs/crashes/fails/whatevers!
+For  reports, be sure to include all the information as described in the section 'It hangs/crashes/fails/whatevers!
 Help!'.
 Please make sure you're using the latest version (http://mjpeg.sf.net/driver-zoran/).